frzr/Flashscore-Clone/README.md

-# Flashscore-Clone
+Flashscore Clone php script
-Flashscore Clone Script
+Demo and more detail to buy the scripts - Contact @ ptgddl[at]gmail.com - http://www.footballscores.ga -  http://www.frzr.ga